A look at how arts organizations are embracing social media and making it work for them, and making it fun, too.

-Within this report, let’s explore some of the social media impacts art organizations have faced and issues tackled to find successful solutions.
-Working in this way we’ll discover how you the business manager or owner find processes and resources to help you boost your social media presence and manage it.
+Within this report, we’ll examine some of the social media impacts art organizations have faced and what they’ve learned about themselves and discovered about their audiences.
+And you the business manager or owner could gain insights into methods and resources to help you boost your social media presence.

 What’s being used, initial perceptions, and the No.1 most interesting finding

-I’m going to get to the heart of the matter right away and look at the Pew report on the top social media platforms being used and what arts organizations have to say about it.
+Getting to the heart of the findings in this Pew report are the top social media platforms being used and what arts organizations have to say about it.

-Below is a chart taken from the report for most used platforms and then perceived impact:
+Below is a chart taken from the report for most used platforms and the perceived impact:

-– more clearly define and target my goals;
+– more clearly defined and targeted their goals;

-– cut through the clutter of unfocused, highly generalized, crappy content;
+– cut through the clutter of unfocused, highly generalized content;

-– and come to a place where I’m developing something decent to read, fun to create, and most of all liberating, humanizing.
+– and come to a place where developing content decent to read is not only fun to create, but most of all liberating, humanizing, and compelling.

 Social media has helped us define our brand more clearly to broad audience that wants to engage, rather than just visit a webpage.